MSc in Social Science - Service Management

 SEM is a two-year master’s programme that is divided into 4 semesters.
 The autumn semester runs from September through November, with exams in December and January; the spring semester runs from February through April, with exams in May and June.
 The first and second semester consist of compulsory courses, the third semester focuses on elective courses, and fourth semester finishes the programme with the master thesis.

 In order to promote specialization, SEM allows students to focus on specific service industries and topics during the 3rd semester through a wide range of electives and/or by studying abroad at a CBS partner university.

 Teaching-wise, SEM includes many different pedagogical approaches, with a special focus on collaboration and team-work.
 Many courses will include group work, group presentations and even group exams.
 In addition, we are very proud of our programme’s highly international character—giving you the opportunity to work in international teams and gain additional intercultural competences.

 SEM allows students to focus on specific service industries during the 3rd semester, as this can reflected in the choice of electives.
 Since SEM is designed to discuss service management per se, the 1st year courses can be applied to any organisation that regards itself as a service organization or wants to develop towards a service management based approach.
 The latter might be particularly relevant for the many product-based companies gradually turning towards servitization of their business models.

-Students may influence his/her academic profile through compulsory individual or group projects, participation in electives, project-oriented studies in cooperation with firms, a study-abroad, or a combination of two or more these options, as well as the Master’s thesis.
+Students may influence his/her academic profile through compulsory individual or group projects, participation in electives, a study-abroad, or a combination of two or more these options, as well as the Master’s thesis.